nus-mmsys/LibreDF/README.md

     opencv-video

     opencv-objdetect
         CascadeClassifier   % reads a gray frame from one port, detects the objects, reads a color frame from another port, draws rectangles containing chosen objects
                               (e.g. face, eye, full body, etc.) and writes the result to a png file.

     opencv-ml

+    basic
+        Addition            % reads two integers x and y and sends x+y.
+        Doubling            % reads an integer x and sends 2*x.
+        Duplicate           % reads a string s and sends ss.
+        Increment           % reads an integer x and sends x+1.
+        IntConsumer         % reads an integer.
+        IntProducer         % sends an integer [1..100].
+        Multiplication      % reads two integers x and y and sends x*y.
+        StringConsumer      % reads a string.
+        StringProducer      % sends a string ["1".."100"].

 ## Actor developement